 General Symptoms of OCD

-Symptoms of OCD (obsessions)
+The General Symptoms of OCD (obsessions)

 • The thoughts, impulses, or images are not simply excessive worries about real-life problems.